HERMES-DKZ/RDBMS-with-NocoDB-in-the-humanities/index.md

 ### Why NocoDB?

-NocoDB is presented as a revolutionary tool that converts traditional databases into a smart spreadsheet interface, merging the robustness of databases with the simplicity and accessibility of spreadsheets.
+NocoDB is presented as a tool that converts a traditional databases into a smart spreadsheet interface, merging the robustness of databases with the simplicity and accessibility of spreadsheets.
 Suitable for developers, data analysts, or the simply curious, NocoDB makes data management accessible and enjoyable.

 ::::::::::::::::::::::::::::::::::::::::::  prereq